ProfRandom/WCB-Canon/Canon Files/Orbits 1 - Dynamics.md

 The qualitative outcomes above happen at specific times of day.
 These timings drift in a predictable seasonal pattern as the Sun’s declination changes:

 - The **ring arcs** are fixed in the sky for any given latitude.
 - The **Sun’s path** shifts gradually with the apical chronum (season), so the entry/exit times of shadow events drift over the year.

 **Seasonal Pattern:**
 - **Near solstices:** Declination changes slowly → shadow timings remain nearly constant, varying by only a minute or two over several weeks.
-- **Near equinoxes:** Declination changes rapidly → shadow timings shift more noticeably, sometimes by several minutes per day.
+- **Near equinoxes:** Declination changes rapidly → shadow timings shift more noticeably, sometimes by several minutes per day

 This mirrors the familiar seasonal drift of sunrise and sunset times.

 ### **Reality Check**